Asterix and the Soothsayer

-Asterix and the Soothsayer (Le Devin, "The Divine") is the nineteenth volume of the Asterix comic book series, by René Goscinny (stories) and Albert Uderzo (illustrations).
+Asterix and the Soothsayer (Le Devin, "The Diviner") is the nineteenth volume of the Asterix comic book series, by René Goscinny (stories) and Albert Uderzo (illustrations).
 It was originally serialized in Pilote issues 652-673 in 1972.

+In this story, Prolix the soothsayer claims that the village of the Gauls will become polluted by a divine curse.
+Asterix thinks that the man is a charlatan, and his fellow villagers are concerned about sacrilege.

 Plot summary

-Frightened by a thunderstorm, the Gauls — with the exception of Getafix, who is at his annual druid meeting — are huddled in the chief's hut, when they are visited by a soothsayer, called Prolix, who predicts that "when the storm is over, the weather will improve" and additionally predicts a fight (caused by the villagers' habitual argument over the over-ripeness of fish sold by fishmonger Unhygenix).
+Frightened by a thunderstorm, the Gauls — with the exception of Getafix, who is at his annual druid meeting — are huddled in the chief's hut, when they are visited by a soothsayer, called Prolix, who predicts that "when the storm is over, the weather will improve" and additionally predicts a fight (caused by the villagers' habitual argument over the over-ripeness of fish sold by fishmonger Unhygienix).
 Asterix alone correctly identifies the soothsayer as a charlatan.

 Upon Prolix's departure, the chief's wife Impedimenta preserves him in hiding near the village, where she and the other villagers question him at will; forbidding only Asterix and Obelix.
 Later, Obelix eludes Impedimenta and, upon encountering Prolix, chases him up a tree.
 Prolix diverts him by claiming to see a vision of a beautiful woman who loves warriors matching Obelix's description.
 Obelix returns to the village and almost instantly falls for Mrs. Geriatrix.
 Prolix meanwhile is arrested by an optio, who brings Prolix before the centurion (Voluptuous Arteriosclerosus) of the Roman camp Compendium, who decides to use the imposter's persuasive skills against the Gauls.
 Upon Impedimenta's discovery of Asterix near Prolix's camp, consternation spreads among the villagers on grounds of a threatened sacrilege.
 At the Romans' behest, Prolix returns, claiming dramatically that soon the air in the village will become polluted by a divine curse.
 Terrified, most of the villagers flee to a nearby island for the curse to exhaust itself, while Asterix, Obelix and Dogmatix stay behind.